safetyAI/ChatSafetyAI/configure_azure_search_enterprise_README.md

 * Navigate to **Azure AI Search** -> **Networking** -> **Shared private access**.
 * Verify the three required links (`blob`, `cognitiveservices`, `openai`) exist.
 * **Requirement:** Their status must explicitly say **"Approved"** (not "Pending").
 If pending, navigate to the target Storage/AI resources and approve them immediately.

+#### 3. AI Studio Deployment Synchronization (The Model Naming Check)
+Before triggering the schema deployment, verify that your Azure OpenAI Studio deployment matches the definitions compiled by this script.
+* **The Embedding Skill Alignment:**
+  * Navigate to **Azure OpenAI Studio** -> **Deployments**.
+  * Find the deployment running the `text-embedding-3-large` model.
+  * **Requirement:** The exact string in the **Deployment name** column must match the `deploymentId` configuration property passed inside your Skillset and Index JSON profiles.
+  * **Critical Constraint:** Leave the `modelName` parameter inside your configuration schemas untouched as `text-embedding-3-large` (Azure Search relies on this static base model name to initialize tokenizer arrays, but relies on `deploymentId` for API routing).
+* **The Backend App Suffix Warning:**
+  * If this environment is also provisioning text/reasoning deployments (e.g., GPT-5.5) for the main application container:
+  * **Requirement:** Ensure custom deployment names **do not end in a raw date string/timestamp** (e.g., `gpt-5.5-custom-name-2026-06-30` will trigger regex truncation failures in the app container; append a tracking label like `-v1` or `-prod` if a suffix is mandatory).

 ---
 ### 🔒 Secure Environments (Shared Private Links)